 |Manage classrooms and implement school procedures; work with school leaders and administrators to initiate policies.
 Plan lessons and assign homework; grade students’ work and evaluate their ability to communicate with others and work in groups.
 Administer and grade tests while staying current with state and local standards for subjects from first to fifth, and sometimes sixth, grades.
 Select reading, writing, math, and other curriculum-development materials, including textbooks, in accordance with local and state guidelines.
 Prepare students for standardized tests, working within the parameters of state and local requirements, and provide diagnostic feedback.|

 What strikingly comes through in all of this description of teacher duties.
-Teacher has to ensure class management?
-Teacher has to grade the students?
-Teacher has to implement school procedures?
+The teacher has to ensure class management.
+The teacher has to grade the students.
+The teacher has to implement school procedures.